We’re pleased to be reopening our facilities according to NSW Government public health orders.

 The Garden of Remembrance commemorates the Australian men and women from the Willoughby district who died during the Boer War, World War I, World War II, and in Korea, Malaya and Vietnam.
-You can refer to the Garden of Remembrance Directory to find where a specific person is commemorated.

 The garden also provides a place to reflect at any time of year on the sacrifices made by service men and women.